-The first year of fellowship is dedicated to general nephrology training.
-After an initial orientation that includes didactic lectures on major clinical topics, the fellows start monthly rotations on three inpatient consultative services.
+Our training program provides a comprehensive approach to inpatient nephrology consultative services.
+After an initial orientation that includes didactic lectures on major clinical topics, the fellows start monthly rotations in one of the inpatient consultative services.
 These include:

 - General Consult Service that provides service for non-ICU patients with acute kidney injury or various acid-base and fluid/electrolyte disorders

 - ICU Consult Service that is responsible for patients with renal issues admitted to several medical and surgical ICUs and the Shock-Trauma Center ICUs